-9.03 Whenever possible, all sick leave usage must be approved in advance by the Supervisor.
-It is recognized, however, that illness is often unexpected and therefore it may be impracticable for an employee to get prior approval.
-Therefore, if an employee is unable to provide advance notification, the employee shall call to inform the Supervisor of their absence as soon as possible after the start of the scheduled shift, but no later than the start of the next scheduled shift.
-If an absence continues beyond one (1) day, employees are expected to contact the immediate supervisor each day, however, this requirement does not apply to extended absences of a defined length pre-authorized by the Employer (for example, an employee who is pre-authorized to take sick leave for a medical operation lasting four (4) days need not call-in on a daily basis).
-In emergencies, a person on the employee's behalf may provide notice to a Supervisor.
+9.03 For reasonably foreseeable sick leave occurrences, employees must notify the city with at least ten (10) calendar days' notice before using sick leave or as soon as practicable.
+For unforeseen sick leave occurrences, employees must notify the city at least thirty (30) minutes prior to the start of their scheduled shift or as soon as practicable.
+If an absence continues beyond one (1) day, employees are expected to contact the Superintendent each day, however, this requirement does not apply to extended absences of a defined length pre-authorized by the Employer (for example, an employee who is pre-authorized to take sick leave for a medical operation lasting four (4) days need not call-in on a daily basis).
+In emergencies, a person on the employee's behalf may provide notice to the Superintendent.
+In the Superintendent's absence, an employee will notify the Public Works Director.